Winding up a solvent company

 Step 4 – Liquidator winds up company's affairs

-The liquidator can then begin winding up the company, ensuring that they also lodge Presentation of accounts and statement (Form 524) every six months after the liquidator has been appointed.
+The liquidator can then begin winding up the company.
+They must lodge Presentation of accounts and statement (Form 524) every six months after the liquidator has been appointed.
 This form needs to be lodged for the duration of the winding up process.

 At any point, if the liquidator thinks the company will be unable to pay their debts in full, they must either: